Learn About Natural Resources Stewards

 Learning with Natural Resources Stewards

-LEARN, EXPLORE & SHARE THE NATURE OF NEW HAMPSHIRE
+EXPLORE, LEARN & SHARE THE NATURE OF NEW HAMPSHIRE

 What does the Natural Resources Stewards Program offer?

-The Natural Resources Steward program offers a comprehensive training and volunteer support network for people who love the outdoors and want to learn, explore and share the nature of New Hampshire.
-It begins with an interactive hybrid course that brings people together to explore NH’s ecosystems - how trees, plants, soil, fungi, water, wildlife, and even humans are interconnected, and how we can reduce our impact and restore and protect the nature we are a part of.
+It begins with an interactive hybrid course that brings people together to explore NH’s ecosystems.
+Discover the many ways that trees, plants, soil, fungi, water, wildlife, and even humans are interconnected.
+Learn how we can help restore and protect the natural world to which we belong.

 What is the Natural Resources Stewards (NRS) Course?